This post may contain affiliate links. Please see my disclosure policy for details.

 4. Kumortuli is where all the clay statues are made for festivals and events

 As I visited the day after Durga Puja, the whole of the area was filled with Durga and Kali statues.
-Every workshop was making them to cater for the demand.
+Every workshop was making them to cater to the demand.

 However, as well as making statues for Durga Puja of the goddess Durga.
 The karigars of Kumortuli make other statues all year round as well.

 You’ll see them making statues of Kali, the monster goddess, Laxmi, the Goddess who leads to one’s goal, and Ganesha, the God of Luck.
 Krishna, the operator God, and Shiva, the destroyer too.